-However, if you’re constipated and have hemorrhoids, you shouldn’t try to put off going to the bathroom when the urge hits.
+However, if you’re constipated and have hemorrhoids, it’s important that you do not try to put off going to the bathroom when the urge hits.
 Doing so can put further strain on the bowels and worsen hemorrhoids when you ultimately do pass the stool.

-When you have hemorrhoids, changing the position of your body when you use the bathroom may help reduce pressure on the rectum.
+When you have hemorrhoids, changing your body position when you use the bathroom may help reduce pressure on the rectum.
 An example could be planting your feet on a small step stool as you go to the bathroom.
 This may make stool easier to pass.

 Treating constipation with hemorrhoids

-Taking steps to treat both your constipation and hemorrhoids can help reduce the incidence of both conditions.
+Taking steps to treat both your constipation and hemorrhoids can help reduce how often both conditions occur.
 Examples include:

 - Cleansing the anal area gently and thoroughly after going to the bathroom.
 Some people may find using baby wipes or rinsing the area may help.